United States sanctions against Iran

-The United States imposed sanction of 1995 bans aviation companies from selling aircraft and repair parts to Iranian airlines.
-Iranian registered commercial airplanes (such as this Iran Air Boeing 747-100B for example) were also banned from entering U.S. airspace due to the sanctions.
+The United States imposed sanctions and bans of aviation companies from selling aircraft and repair parts to Iranian airlines in 1995.
+Iranian-registered commercial airplanes (such as this Iran Air Boeing 747-100B for example) were also banned from entering U.S. airspace due to the sanctions.

-Following the Iranian Revolution, the United States has since 1979 applied various economic, trade, scientific and military sanctions against Iran.
+Since the 1979 Iranian Revolution, the United States has imposed a series of economic, trade, scientific and military sanctions against Iran.
 United States economic sanctions are administered by the Office of Foreign Assets Control (OFAC), an agency of the United States Department of the Treasury.
-As of 2025, United States sanctions against Iran include an embargo on dealings with the country by the United States, and a ban on selling aircraft and repair parts to Iranian aviation companies.
+As of 2025, United States sanctions against Iran include a comprehensive global trade embargo and a prohibition on the sale of aircraft or repair parts to Iranian aviation companies.

-The United States has imposed sanctions against Iran in response to the Iranian nuclear program and Iranian support for Hezbollah, Hamas, and Palestine Islamic Jihad, that are considered terrorist organizations by the United States.
-Iranian support for the Shia militias in Iraq and the Houthi movement in the Yemen civil war are also in contention.
+The U.S. government expanded these sanctions in response to Iran's nuclear program and its support for groups designated by the United States as terrorist organizations, including Hezbollah, Hamas, and Palestine Islamic Jihad.
+Iranian involvement with Shia militias in Iraq and the Houthi movement in the Yemen civil war are also in contention.